A Structured Framework for Evaluating and Enhancing Interpretive Capabilities of Multimodal LLMs in Culturally Situated Tasks: Introduction

 \section{Introduction}

 Large language models (LLMs) have demonstrated remarkable performance on general NLP benchmarks, yet their applicability in culturally embedded, humanistic domains remains limited.
-In high-context interpretive tasks such as art criticism, clinical narrative analysis, or historical commentary, model performance depends not only on linguistic fluency or factual accuracy, but also on deeper forms of cognitive alignmentepistemic sensitivity, rhetorical coherence, and cultural adaptability.
+In high-context interpretive tasks such as art criticism, clinical narrative analysis, or historical commentary, model performance depends not only on linguistic fluency or factual accuracy, but also on deeper forms of cognitive alignment—epistemic sensitivity, rhetorical coherence, and cultural adaptability.

 A representative and particularly demanding testbed for such capabilities is \textit{Chinese art commentary}.
 This genre, especially when analyzing works like traditional landscape or court paintings, involves symbolic interpretation, aesthetic judgment, and deeply situated cultural discourse.
 Existing multimodal LLMs are rarely evaluated in this space.
-Standard benchmarks such as MME~\cite{fu2023mme} and MMBench~\cite{liu2024mmbench} focus on object recognition or task-oriented vision-language reasoning, while frameworks like ArtGPT~\cite{chen2023artgpt} emphasize captioning and factual grounding.
+Standard benchmarks such as MME~\cite{fu2025mme} and MMBench~\cite{liu2024mmbench} focus on object recognition or task-oriented vision-language reasoning, while frameworks like ArtGPT~\cite{yuan2024artgpt4artisticunderstandinglargevisionlanguage} emphasize captioning and factual grounding.
 These methods largely overlook interpretive nuance and disciplinary diversity.

-Meanwhile, humanistic commentary often exhibits non-linear logic, specialized lexicons, and varied stylistic conventions, particularly in Chinese art contexts where rhetorical strategies such as \textit{yijing} (yijing, artistic conception) or \textit{qiyun shengdong} (qiyun shengdong, spiritual resonance) are essential but difficult to quantify~\cite{bush1971chinese, siren1936chinese}.
+Meanwhile, humanistic commentary often exhibits non-linear logic, specialized lexicons, and varied stylistic conventions, particularly in Chinese art contexts where rhetorical strategies such as \textit{yijing} (意境, artistic conception) or \textit{qiyun shengdong} (气韵生动, spiritual resonance) are essential but difficult to quantify~\cite{bush1971chinese, siren1936chinese}.
 Without appropriate grounding, LLMs risk producing synthetic outputs that mimic surface patterns but fail to demonstrate epistemic alignment~\cite{guo2023evaluating}.
 This growing mismatch calls for new paradigms in evaluation and adaptation.